React Component Anatomy: Structure and JSX Guide

 - It must return a single root element.
 This is why we wrap everything in a

 JSX is a syntax extension for JavaScript that allows you to write HTML-like code in your JavaScript files.
-It's one of the most powerful features of React.
+It's one of the most powerful features of React because it makes UI code declarative and readable.

 Key Features of JSX: